 All seven Conservation Authorities in the Biosphere have rigorous watershed monitoring and evaluation programs.
 Watershed report cards provide comprehensive assessments of environmental indicators that evaluate and communicate the health and condition of the watersheds, offering a snapshot of the watershed's overall well-being.
-The main purpose of these report cards is to inform the public, decision-makers, and stakeholders about the state of a watershed and the effectiveness of conservation efforts.
+The main purpose of these report cards is to inform the public, decision-makers, and stakeholders about the state of a watershed.